CausticKirbyZ/SprayCannon/README.md

-# On the backs of Giants
+# On the shoulders of Giants
 ### None of the above would have been possible if not for the previous work done by:
 * @dafthack - [mailsniper](https://github.com/dafthack/MailSniper)/[MSOLSpray](https://github.com/dafthack/MSOLSpray)
-* @byt3bl33d3r - [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec) (inspiration for spdb)
+* @byt3bl33d3r - [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec)'s cmedb (inspiration for spdb)

-## Thank you all for your inspiration and contributions to the community
+# Thank you all for your inspiration and contributions to the community!!!